MichelaSpina/Spacial-Ecology-in-R/README.md

 #Professor 👨‍🔬
 Duccio Rocchini

-#student
+#student 🍉
-Michela Spina 🍉🍉🍉
+Michela Spina 🍉

 ## list of arguments
++ final R project
++ all codes in one file
-+ script on populations
++ population
-+ scripts on communities
++ communities
-+ scripts of ecosystems
++ remote sensing visualisation

 ## notes
-> i am 26
+> i am 27
 > i am graduated in Veteinary Medicine
 > i fight for climate and social justice
 > the whole course will be based on R